Table of Contents

 Here is an example.
 The countries are colored by their population:

-Label values
+Field: Label values

-To display labels on areas/shapes, points, or lines, use the "Label values" data field.
+To display labels on areas/shapes, points, or lines, use the Label values data field.
 Labels can be numeric (e.g., sales for that location) or textual (e.g., the name of the location).
 To show multiple labels, simply assign multiple measures.
 They will be displayed line by line in the order in which they are assigned.

 Here is an example where the circle sizes represent the populations of the cities:

-Hierarchy definition (premium)
+Field: Hierarchy definition

-As explained in the "Location" section, users can drill down along predefined hierarchies if multiple fields are assigned, each containing matching mapping attribute references (e.g., continent "North America" on level 1 and country "US" on level 2).
+As explained in the Location section, users can drill down along predefined hierarchies if multiple fields are assigned, each containing matching mapping attribute references (e.g., continent "North America" on level 1 and country "US" on level 2).

 With the "Hierarchy definition" measure, you can define additional groups to create your own two-level drill hierarchy.
 To create a group, the "Hierarchy definition" measure must contain, for each "Location" value, a list of areas/shapes (with matching mapping attributes) that the group consists of, separated by "|".
 For example, to define a custom group NAFTA, the measure value for that group would be US|CA|MX.